 Cometriq is to be featured in nine presentations at the 2013 American Society of Clinical Oncology (ASCO) Annual Meeting, May 31 – June 4, 2013.

 Entering Phase III Trials

-Entering Phase II or I Trials
+Entering Phase I Trials

 In this category, three drugs for rare diseases are identified as the most promising drugs entering Phase I trials

 • Alnylam Pharmaceuticals’ drug ALN-TTRsc for Transthyretin Amyloidosis

 • Protalix Therapeutics’ drug PRX-112 for Gaucher’s Disease

 • BioCryst Pharmaceuticals’s drug BCX-4161 for Hereditary Angioedema (HAE).